tips n recipes

 FODMAP: Galacto-oligosaccharides (oligosaccharides)

-1. The ingredients used to prepare this smoothie is FODMAP friendly only when used within the mentioned limits.
+1. The ingredients used to prepare this smoothie are FODMAP friendly only when used within the mentioned limits.
 Exceeding the serving size beyond these limits makes this recipe moderate to high FODMAP.
 So be careful while adding these ingredients to make this smoothie.

 2. Use unsweetened coconut milk to keep calories on the count.